bharathkalyanmuthyala/movies_recommendations_system/README.md

 4.**Text Preprocessing:**

-+Combine selected features into a single tags column.
++ Combine selected features into a single tags column.
 + Stem the words in the tags column to their root form.

 5.**Vectorization:**

++ Uses CountVectorizer from scikit-learn to convert text data into vectors of word counts, limited to the top 5000 words.
 + Convert text data into vectors using CountVectorizer.

 6.**Similarity Calculation:**

++ Computes cosine similarity between the vectors to determine how similar each movie is to every other movie
 + Compute cosine similarity between movie vectors.

 7.**Recommendation Function:**